HaiVyNGUYEN/robust_noise/README.md

 In this work, we use publicly available datasets [SVHN](http://ufldl.stanford.edu/housenumbers/), [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html).
 Besides, we also use our own dataset as described in the paper.

+## Running for experiments

+The process is totally the same for different datasets.
+Hence, we put here only the scheme for CIFAR10, but the method is easily applied for any dataset.
+Besides, we also give example of how to apply the perturbations on the data using pytorch in [perturbations](https://github.com/HaiVyNGUYEN/robust_noise/tree/master/perturbations).